couchbaselabs/mcsoda/README.md

 The good
 --------

-There's an advantage to single-threadedness, however, and that is repeatability.
-If you have multiple runs of mcsoda and invoke those mcsoda's using the same exact command-line parameters, then each of those multiple mcsoda instances will generate the same exact sequence of requests.
-If you change (or improve) the server, you can repeat your performance experiments more scientifically be reusing the same mcsoda parameters from previous runs.
+There's an advantage to single-threadedness, however, and that is that reaching repeatability is much easier to accomplish.  mcsoda supports repeatability by implementing a functional algorithm to workload generation.
+If you have multiple runs of mcsoda and invoke those mcsoda's using the same exact command-line parameters, then each of those separate runs of mcsoda will generate the same exact sequence of requests.
+If you change (or improve) the server, you can repeat your performance experiments more scientifically by reusing the same exact mcsoda parameters from previous runs.

 Additionally, mcsoda tries (optionally) to use a constant amount of memory, even as it's tracking histograms & statistics.
-Other load-generators may have bugs or features that add a little bit of memory usage on each request, leaving those other load-generators vulnerable in long running tests to out-of-memory conditions.
+Other load-generators may have bugs (or features) that add a little bit of memory usage on each request, leaving those other load-generators vulnerable in long running tests to out-of-memory conditions.